The PARADIGM project II: The lifetimes and quenching of satellites in Milky Way-mass haloes: Simulations and methods

 \subsubsection{Tracking satellites to accretion}

-In addition to tracking satellites forward to disruption, we similarly follow them backwards to determine their time of accretion.
-All stellar particles associated with a satellite at a given epoch are tracked into previous snapshots, again with a cadence of 125~Myr, and we keep track of which (sub)halo the majority of tracked particles end up in.
+In addition to tracking satellites forward to disruption, we similarly follow them backwards from the selection epoch to determine their time of accretion.
+All stellar particles associated with a satellite at a given selection epoch are tracked into previous snapshots, again with a cadence of 125~Myr, back to the first snapshots when haloes are identified in the simulations ($z\sim19)$, and we keep track of which (sub)halo the majority of tracked particles end up in.
 Once this history is reconstructed, we remove snapshots in which the satellite particles were tracked to the main galaxy, as well as any snapshots where there are sudden changes in stellar mass according to the halo finders (indicating the satellite particles are temporarily misidentified as part of another galaxy due to halo-finder inaccuracies).
 With this cleaned assembly history, we can then find the first and last accretion time as the snapshot before the satellite enters the MW host halo's virial radius for the first and last time.
 For a small number of satellites ($<$10 per cent at any epoch), we were unable to find an accretion time due to them being found within the host's virial radius at all previous times.
 These are likely to be unphysical artefacts of the halo finders and we therefore exclude them from our analysis for clarity.